While the world is busy witnessing the magic of FIFA World Cup, there are a few hooligans who are showing the power of emotions.

 I believe, hooliganism also grows in certain people because of the environment around them.
-If you are in a circle where the supporters of a certain club constantly point a finger against the little mistakes then it is human tendency to defend something you love.
-While supporting a club and praising its achievements is a positive element but bringing down a player or a club contradicts the emotion of a game totally.
+If you are in a circle where the supporters of a certain club constantly point a finger against the little mistakes.
+Then, it is human tendency to defend something you love.
+Supporting a club and praising its achievements is a positive element.
+But bringing down a player or a club contradicts the emotion of a game totally.

 Whether you agree or not, these little things lead to hooliganism in the long-run and spoil the essence of any sport.